 Evaluate the Results

-The Evaluation stage is where impact meets accountability.
-This phase focuses on assessing whether a social innovation is achieving its intended outcomes and how effectively.
-We guide students and organizations to move beyond anecdotal evidence and embrace data-driven insights.
-Evaluation isn’t just about proving success—it’s about learning what works, what doesn’t, and why.
-By identifying key performance indicators and using both qualitative and quantitative methods, changemakers can refine their strategies and improve outcomes.
+The evaluation phase is where impact meets accountability.
+This phase requires organizations to move beyond anecdotal evidence and embrace data-driven insights to assess whether a social innovation is achieving its intended outcomes effectively.
+Evaluation isn’t just about proving success; it’s about learning what works, what doesn’t, and why.
+By identifying and measuring key performance indicators using both qualitative and quantitative methods, changemakers can revise their intervention strategies and improve outcomes.

 Outputs, Outcomes and Impact